caesuric/mountain-goap/README.md

 When you want your agent to act, just call the following:
 `agent.Step();`

 What kind of timeframe is represented by a "step" will vary based on your engine.
 In a turn based game, a step might be one turn.
 In a realtime engine like Unity, you might call `agent.Step()` on every `Update()` cycle.
+In a turn-based game you will probably want to call `agent.Step()` on every turn.
+In the case of turn-based games, you can force at least one action to be taken per turn by calling `agent.Step(mode: StepMode.OneAction)`.
+If you want the entire action sequence to be completed in one turn, you can call `agent.Step(mode: StepMode.AllActions)`.

 #### Agent state